winitzki/scall/tutorial/programming_dhall.md

 let x : MyType1 = MyType1.X 123
 ```

-But the name `MyType1` is no more than a type alias.
+But the name `MyType1` is no more than a (locally defined) value that may be used as a type alias.
 Dhall will consider `MyType1` to be the same as the literal type expressions `< X : Natural | Y : Bool >` and `< Y : Bool | X : Natural >`.
 (The order of a union type's constructors is not significant.)

-Dhall requires the union type's constructors to be explicitly connected with the full union type.
+Dhall requires the union type's constructors to be explicitly annotated with the full union types.
-In Haskell or Scala, we would simply write `Left(t)` and `Right(f(x))` and let the compiler fill in the type parameters.
+In Haskell or Scala, one may simply write `Left(t)` and `Right(f(x))` and let the compiler fill in the type parameters.
 But Dhall requires us to write a complete type annotation such as `< Left : Text | Right : Bool >.Left t` and `< Left : Text | Right : Bool >.Right (f x)` in order to specify the complete union type being constructed.

 To shorten the code, one normally defines a type alias and writes: